How Analytics is Re-defining Financial Planning & Analysis (FP&A)

 Almost 60 percent of the respondents surveyed by a research team sponsored by Grant Thornton on how data was utilized to assist in an organization’s decision-making said it was used for “simple aggregation of loss and exposures”.
 Only 24 percent had revealed that data was used for Predictive Analysis techniques to project their company’s future outcomes.
 This means even companies are literally “wasting” all that big data.

 But on the brighter side, one of the many conclusions reached by this research was that a growing number of CFOs and controllers were actively encouraging their teams to increase their analytical skills and business knowledge.
-There was also growing interested in analytical approaches such as driver-based planning and rolling forecasting, it found.
+There was also growing interest in analytical approaches such as driver-based planning and rolling forecasting, it found.

 Indeed, like the conclusions drawn by the Grant Thornton study, industry experts feel that the ever-increasing pressure of shoring up a company’s bottom line will make them turn to advanced analytical techniques to drive financial performance.